Image of our Wheel of HR Services, with a focus on Employee Relations.

 Civility in the Workplace

-Sexual Harassment, gender inequality and discrimination are all issues that have been wrestled with in the workplace for decades.
-You would be hard pressed to find a manager or HR professional who hasn’t learned about these issues, received some sort of training about what they are, and strategies on how to help protect their organization against the damaging affects they can have.
+Sexual Harassment, gender inequality, and discrimination are all issues that have been wrestled with in the workplace for decades.
+You would be hard-pressed to find a manager or HR professional who hasn’t learned about these issues, received some sort of training about what they are, and strategies to help protect their organization against the damaging effects they can have.
 But another issue that can be just as damaging, yet not altogether clear on how to identify and address, is workplace civility.
 How do you differentiate workplace civility from harassment and discrimination?
 What risks does an organization have if it’s occurring in the workplace?
 And most importantly – how do you address it?

-In its simplest form, harassment is unwelcome conduct that is intimidating, hostile or abusive; interferes with an employee’s ability to work; or becomes a condition of continued employment.
+In its simplest form, harassment is unwelcome conduct that is intimidating, hostile, or abusive.
+It often interferes with an employee’s ability to work and becomes a condition of continued employment.
 Examples include racially derogatory jokes, comments or posters, or expressing negative stereotypes and more.
-Sexual harassment is unwelcome sexual advances, requests for sexual favors and other verbal and physical abuse.
+Sexual harassment is unwelcome sexual advances, requests for sexual favors, and sexually-related verbal and physical abuse.

-Discrimination occurs when there is adverse treatment of people because of a protected class, including race, religion, sex or gender, nationality, age, disability, genetics, or any other defining characteristic.
-Examples include paying a higher salary to white employees (because they are white) over African American or Hispanics (because they are non-white), giving preferential treatment to males (because they are males) and less ideal work assignments to females (because they are female), or making assumptions and not hiring a disabled individual because of their disability – without first exploring whether they can do the essential functions of the job (acting on bias or stereotype instead of facts).
+Discrimination occurs when people are adversely treated because of a protected class, including race, religion, sex or gender, nationality, age, disability, genetics, or any other defining characteristic.
+Examples include paying a higher salary to white employees over African American or Hispanic employees due to a person’s race, giving preferential treatment to males and less ideal work assignments to females due to a person’s sex or gender, or making assumptions and not hiring a disabled individual because of their disability – without first exploring whether they can do the essential functions of the job (acting on bias or stereotype instead of facts).

-Harassment and Discrimination are illegal; they are based upon defined, protected characteristics and those subjected to this behavior have legal recourse.
+According to the Equal Employment Opportunity Commission (EEOC), harassment and discrimination are illegal as they violate defined, protected characteristics.
 So what is workplace incivility?
-According to researchers Anderson and Pearson, workplace incivility can be defined as, ”…a low intensity deviant behavior with ambiguous intent to harm the target, in violation of workplace norms for mutual respect and courtesy.”
+Researchers Anderson and Pearson define workplace incivility as “…a low-intensity deviant behavior with ambiguous intent to harm the target, in violation of workplace norms for mutual respect and courtesy.”
 People who engage in uncivil behavior may not necessarily have bad or harmful intent.
 However, the behavior may violate norms for mutual respect or demonstrate antisocial behavior.

 It’s likely all of us, at some point or another, have witnessed or been subjected to uncivil behavior in both our work and personal lives.
 Examples of common workplace incivility include the following: